 This institution is an equal opportunity provider.

-Mastery Athletes are held to the highest academic standards of any students in Philadelphia.
-Mastery Student Athletes must pass a minimum of five full credit classes to be eligible to compete in games/competitions.
+Student Athletes must pursue a full time curriculum defined by Mastery Charter School.
+Students cannot carry below 65% in two (2) or more classes at any time, including half credit courses.
 In order to try out for a team, student athletes must meet the semester grade requirements listed below.
 Once a student athlete makes a team, then their eligibility will be assessed weekly by the Athletic Director and approved by the Principal according to the process below.